cybertec-postgresql/pg_pwhash/README.md

 builds automatically, so that all combinations can be used.
 Having support for multiple backends like `libargon2` or `OpenSSL` at the same time was one design goal of this extension.
 Users can then decide which kind of backend they want to use to hash the password with a specific algorithm.
-Currently `pg_pwhash` requires at least PostgreSQL 17.
+Currently `pg_pwhash` requires at least PostgreSQL 13 (this is the minimum tested version so far).

 # Usage